timseed/allegro5_Example_Audio/README.md

   - join Thread
   - exit

-You will have to change the
+You will have to change the AUDIO_FILE reference, I have not yet got to grips with Cmake enough to allow